dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 | Logs | Filter captured log records by task id, run id, level, and message text. |

-The dashboard uses packaged Alpine.js for transient browser state such as navigation, selection, and modal controls.
+The dashboard uses packaged Alpine.js for transient browser state such as navigation, table density, filter visibility, selection, and modal controls.
 Scheduler state remains server-owned: task rows, history records, and logs are rendered from scheduler APIs and the dashboard storage backends.

 ## Configuration